nicksamuel/screamingfrog-cloud/readme.md

-# Screaming Frog in the Cloud - A super easy way to automate your crawls
+# Screaming Frog in the Cloud - A Super Easy Way To Automate and Download Your Crawls

+* If you can read this you can probably set this up! *

 Steps are basically as follows: